-Mercy Rule (Applies to All Regular Season, non-Championship & ChampionshipTournament Games)
+Run Rule (Applies to All Regular Season, non-Championship & Championship Tournament Games)

-Division Runs Ahead After Innings
+Division Runs Ahead After Innings Max Runs/Inn 1st 3 Inns

 BASEBALL

-Cubs 12 after 4
+Cubs 12 after 4 5

-Bantam 12 after 4
+Bantam 12 after 4 5

-Super Bantam 12 after 4
+Super Bantam 12 after 4 5

-Grasshopper 12 after 5
+Grasshopper 12 after 5 0

-Freshmen 12 after 5
+Freshmen 12 after 5 0

 SOFTBALL

-Mustangs 12 after 4
+Mustangs 12 after 4 5

-Broncos 12 after 4
+Broncos 12 after 4 5

-Colts 12 after 5
+Colts 12 after 5 5

-High School 12 after 5
+High School 12 after 5 0

-- 31⁄2 innings if the home team is ahead
+31⁄2 innings if the home team is ahead

-home team is ahead
+- 41⁄2 innings if the home team is ahead

 The per inning run limit rule shall apply in all Tournament games for all baseball and softball divisions, except Grasshopper and Freshmen and High School Softball games.
 Specifically, each team may score up to five runs in their half inning for the first three innings.
-For each inning thereafter, there shall be no limit to the number of runs each team may score (subject to the Mercy rule above and the time limit rule).
+For each inning thereafter, there shall be no limit to the number of runs each team may score (subject to the Run Rule above and the time limit rule).